hyo-yeon-lee/hyo-yeon-lee.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2025-01-15 07:59:00-0400
+date: 2025-07-15
 inline: true
 related_posts: false
 ---

-I am working on my dissertation project on language evolution with ILMs.
+I graduated the University of Bristol with a First Class Honours in BSc Computer Science.